 Crossfit transformation results

-In the continuation of motivational articles devoted to the occupation of crossfit, I bring to your attention the stories of people who have changed the crossfit.
+In the continuation of motivational articles devoted to the occupation of Crossfit, I bring to your attention to the stories of people who have changed the Crossfit.

 1. Dusty Ashford

 During my studies at school and college, I was in good physical shape, my height was 167 cm and weighing 70 kilograms.
 Riding a bicycle that kept me fit.
 One could say that I was thin.
 But then my daughter was born and I didn’t have time to do anything for about four years until she called me plump …

 Once I was invited to a Crossfit class on the street.
 That moment was one of the most difficult in my life.
 I was introduced to burpi and kettlebell exercises.
 When we finished the WOD’s, everyone started making burgers, and I was lying near the flower bed for a long time.
 Crossfit kicked me in the ass so that I could work on myself.

 Now I weigh 79 kilograms, which is definitely more than before, but it’s not just fat, but muscle mass, which I gained while doing a Crossfit.

 Before the Crossfit, I didn’t train much, to be honest, I practically didn’t train.
 However, my cousin was a big fan of Crossfit training and prompted me to take up this sport.